rfoucard/CRA/Doc/01-Enacting-Terms.md

 <details>
-  <summary><strong> Article 52 - Market surveillance and control of products with digital elements in the Union market</strong> Member States must appoint and resource market surveillance authorities to enforce the CRA (including steward obligations), coordinate with certification, CSIRTs/ENISA, data protection and other MSAs, guide operators and inform consumers, report annually to the Commission, align oversight for high-risk AI systems, and work via an ADCO group that also publishes support-period stats and guidance.</summary>
+  <summary><strong> Article 52 - Market surveillance and control of products with digital elements in the Union market</strong> Member States must appoint and resource market surveillance authorities to enforce the CRA (including steward obligations), coordinate with certification, CSIRTs/ENISA, data protection and other MSAs, guide operators, inform consumers, report annually to the Commission, align oversight for high-risk AI systems, and work via an ADCO group that also publishes support-period stats and guidance.</summary>
   <br/>
   <ol>
   <li>